Endogen/idena-voting/idena/plugins/start/resources/intro.md

 ✨ *IDENA Voting Bot* ✨

 Hey {{firstname}} welcome to IDENA Voting Bot!
-This bot can be used to create, post, list and analyse polls.
+This bot can be used to create and view polls for the IDENA project.

 Cheers 🍻👋